Chvg-png/chess-ai/README.md

 *Limitations and Future Work*

 - No transposition table or iterative deepening (yet).

+> **Transposition table (TT — what it means):**
+> A cache that stores previously evaluated positions so the engine doesn’t
+> recompute them if reached again through a different move order.
+> This saves time and allows the engine to search deeper.

+> **Iterative deepening (ID — what it means):**
+> The engine first searches shallow depths, then gradually increases depth.
+> Earlier searches help order moves better for deeper searches, making
+> alpha–beta pruning more effective and improving time management.

 - Limited positional/endgame nuance compared to large engines.
 - Future: TT + ID, improved quiescence, opening book/endgame tables, stronger feature set, and lightweight policy/ordering aids.